WSTxda/Mi-Lan-Font-Module/README.md

 - [Telegram](https://t.me/WSTxda)

 ## Disclaimer
-- This module has not been tested on all versions of Android (Install at your own risk)
+- This module has not been tested on all versions of Android , proceed at your own risk.

 Tested on:

 - AOSP 10, 9, 8
-- LOS ROM
+- LOS 17, 16
 - Device: Xiaomi Redmi 4A (Rolex)

 ## Changelog
-### v1.0
+### Version: 1.0
 - First release